CZ-NIC/pyoidc/doc/examples/rp.rst

     like provider information and client registration information outside the RP and then setup the RP every time you want to talk to a new OP.

 Now back to the static variant.
-If you can not do the Provider discovery dynamically you have to get the information out-of-band and then configure the RP accordingly.
+If you cannot do the Provider discovery dynamically you have to get the information out-of-band and then configure the RP accordingly.
 And this is how you would do that::